SysKitTeam/docs-point/docs/get-to-know-syskit-point/navigate-through-syskit-point.md

 * **Main Navigation (1)** – click the Home orange circle to access the main sections of the application.
 * **Back Button (2)** – takes you to the previous screen, the one that you were at before jumping to a different report.
-* **Breadcrumbs (3)** – easily detect where you are currently located and, by clicking them, return back to the previous screen
+* **Breadcrumbs (3)** – easily detect where you are currently located and, by clicking them, return to the previous screen
 * **Drill (4)** – clicking on the objects takes you to a more detailed report about that workspace.

 ![Syskit Point Navigation Introduction](../../static/img/syskit-point-quick-start-guide-navigation-elements.png)

 ## Built-in Views

 Each overview screen comes with a set of predefined views to help you select the most important information for you.
-On the left-hand side of the report, click the drop-down menu to select the views you are most interested in.
+On the left-hand side of the report, click the drop-down menu to choose the views you are most interested in.

 ![Syskit Point - Built-in Views on the Sites screen](../../static/img/syskit-point-quick-start-guide-syskit-point-built-in-views-on-the-sites-screen.png)

 ## Custom Views

-As an easy workaround, you can add additional columns on your own with the help of **column chooser (1)** or **column filter (2)** each column to get the desired results.
+As an easy workaround, you can add additional columns on your own with the help of **column chooser (1)** or **column filter (2)** for each column to get the desired results.

 ![Syskit Point - Column Chooser and Column Filter](../../static/img/syskit-point-quick-start-guide-syskit-point-column-chooser-and-column-filter.png)

 ## Drill for Details

 The basic principle in the application is - whenever you wish to see more details about a specific workspace, you **click the name to drill (1)** deeper.
-Workspaces, numbers, and details that can be drilled on will be marked with the underline when hovering over it or displayed in bold.
+Workspaces, numbers, and details that can be drilled on will be marked with an underline when hovering over them or displayed in bold.

 Everything is connected, and we made it accessible for you to navigate from a specific site to the user details and vice versa.